Bookrage001/osc/resources/docs/getting-started.md

 Below are the available command-line switches.
 Note that when running without any command-line switch (ie from a file browser), a launcher window will spawn to help setting them.

-Note: `--disable-vsync` can only be enabled from a terminal.

 ```
 Options: